 Employers need to clearly explain to staff, the role of the auditor.
 This will remove any misconceptions surrounding the process.

-The auditor’s role is to express an opinion about the company’s upkeep of Accounting is the art of identifying, recording, categorizing, summarizing, analysis and interpretation of financial transactions. records and presentation of the company’s financial statements.
+The auditor’s role is to express an opinion about the company’s upkeep of accounting records and presentation of the company’s financial statements.
 It is one of their responsibilities to ascertain whether the company’s financials are in accordance with international standards and if they are a true (or reasonable) and fair (free from bias, opinions and material misstatements) representation.
 That’s it, nothing more.
 The auditor’s role is not to review everyone’s work and look for who’s being fraudulent or has made mistakes.

 Auditors realise that everyone makes mistakes and have an error buffer called ‘Materiality’.
 This is basically a calculation of how many errors can be allowed before it affects the outlook of the company’s financial statements.